 The Secret Life of Sue Townsend: How a working class mother achieved literary stardom

 The Secret Diary of Adrian Mole, Aged 13¾ was the best-selling book of the 1980s.
 20 million copies sold, translated into 48 languages, it launched a long-running series of sequels, earned itself stage and television adaptations and an army of devoted fans.
-However, it almost never saw the light of day, for Mole's creator Sue Townsend hid her writing from everyone she knew for twenty years.
-Ahead of a new BBC TWO documentary, ALASDAIR MacRAE recounts her story.
+But Mole's creator Sue Townsend hid her writing from everyone she knew for 20 years.
+ALASDAIR MacRAE recounts her story.

 Exclusive: How Sue Townsend influenced a generation of comic voices